-The duties of the MLRO may involve serious legal consequences that result in a civil and criminal action.
-MLROs take on significant personal liability within their firm: if AML protections are found to have been insufficient, a firm’s MLRO may face steep fines and, in worst cases, prison sentences of up to 2 years.
+The duties of the MLRO may involve serious legal consequences that result in civil and criminal action.
+Money Laundering Reporting Officers take on significant personal liability within their firm: if AML protections are found to have been insufficient, a firm’s MLRO may face significant fines and, in severe cases, a prison sentence.

-MLRO is an extremely important position within a business, so it is vital that senior managers understand and think carefully about the role.
+The MLRO is an extremely important position within a business, so senior managers must understand and think carefully about the role.

-From a practical perspective, MLROs are involved in designing relevant policies and procedures, record-keeping, filing internal and external reports, and ensuring due diligence is performed on customers and clients.
-MLROs should also participate in the ongoing review of their firm’s internal policies, procedures, and professional relationships, to ensure that money laundering and other financial crimes are detected and reported in compliance with the law.
-In this capacity, MLROs may need to provide training to colleagues within their firm.
+- Participate in the ongoing review of their firm’s internal policies, procedures, and professional relationships, to ensure that money laundering and other financial crimes are detected and reported in compliance with regional laws

-It goes without saying that dedication, honesty and integrity are fundamental traits for a Money Laundering Reporting Officer.
-Similar, senior management must be committed to giving their MLRO ongoing professional support.
+Dedication, honesty, and integrity are fundamental traits for a Money Laundering Reporting Officer.
+Similarly, senior management employees must be committed to giving their MLRO ongoing professional support.

 While there are no regulatory requirements for who should be appointed MLRO, certain prominent criteria should be considered when hiring for the role.

 An MLRO should hold a position of sufficient seniority within their firm – so that they can access the files and information they need to carry out their anti-money laundering duties.
 Their position should also allow them to design, implement, and enforce their firm’s AML compliance program and systems.